risk1996/saga-edu/README.md

 #### 1. Install Gatsby CLI

 The first step is to get the GatsbyJS CLI installed locally.
-This can be accomplished by running the command ```npm install --global gatsby-cli```
+This can be accomplished by running the command ```yarn install --global gatsby-cli```

 #### 2. Create a new Gatsby Site using this repo